-With globalisation, the need to possess multi-cultural literacy is important and the driving force behind MI.World is experiential learning.
-As such, the knowledge, skills and values imparted to our students hold centre stage in the planning of MI.World trips.
-This structured reflective learning is in tandem with our Institute’s strategic thrust of developing Future-Ready Thinking through developing global awareness and cross-cultural skills in all Millennians.
-It also allows our students to develop an awareness of where Singapore stands in the global arena, and be better equipped to be ambassadors of the institute and of Singapore.
+With globalisation, the need to possess multi-cultural literacy skills is important and the driving force behind MI.World is experiential learning.
+As such, the knowledge, skills and values imparted to our students are central in the planning of MI.World trips.
+This structured reflective learning is in tandem with our Institute’s strategic thrust of developing Future-Ready Thinkers through developing global awareness and cross-cultural skills in all Millennians.
+It also allows our students to develop an awareness of Singapore’s position and place in the global arena and be better equipped to be ambassadors of the Institute and of Singapore.

-Beyond MI and with the passage of time, it is envisaged that our students will the relevant skills to interact and engage with a network of peers across geographical boundaries beyond their time in MI.
+We envision our students to possess the relevant skills to interact and engage with a network of peers across geographical boundaries beyond their time in MI.

 - Learning Journeys

-To formalise their learning, students involved are required to capture their reflections on a daily basis.
-They should highlight what they have learnt about the host country with regard to its culture, language, lifestyles and aspirations.
-Students should also include how the trip has influenced their perception about their own country in a globalised world
+To formalise their learning, students are required to pen their reflections about their trip on a daily basis.
+They should highlight what they have learnt about the host country with regard to its culture, language, lifestyle and aspirations.
+Students should also include how the trip has influenced their perceptions about their own country and its place in a globalised world.

-The best way to learn is not to read or hear but to experience and be immersed.
-Hence, students have different opportunities to interact with local citizens and be up close with their way of life.
-Such interactions will build up students’ understanding and appreciation of another country, and also shape their mindsets and attitudes of people in our neigbouring countries.
+The best way to learn is not just to read or listen but to experience and be immersed.
+Hence, students are given opportunities to interact with citizens of the countries they visit, and experience their ways of life.
+Such interactions will develop students’ understanding and perceptions of another country, and also develop in them a desire to contribute to the well-being of the international community.